pramodv1993/DataMining_Excercises/README.md

 In order to see the code of the application, please check the class file \src\main\java\com\irdm\BenchmarkScoringFunctions.java.
-The application internally takes into the consideration the document, queries and assessment files inside the resources folder of the project.
+The application internally takes into consideration the document, queries and assessment files inside the resources folder of the project.